-Big Book of Lenten Devotionals Based on the Daily Lectionary of the Book of Common Worship
+Big Book of Lenten Devotionals-Year 2

+Based on the Daily Lectionary of the Book of Common Worship

-Pittsburgh Theological Seminary's 2019 "Big Book of Lenten Devotionals" gives you a valuable resource for personal and corporate Spiritual formation during the Lenten season.
-From Day 1 through Day 47 (Easter), each section includes multiple biblical passages from the daily lectionary, reflections based on those passages, and accompanying prayers based on each reflection.
-Seminary alumnae/i, faculty, staff, Board members, and students since 2015 have contributed to this resource to help enrich your Lenten worship for many years to come.
+Pittsburgh Theological Seminary's 2021 "Big Book of Lenten Devotionals-Year 2" gives you a valuable resource for personal and corporate Spiritual formation during the Lenten season.
+Each section includes multiple biblical passages from the daily lectionary, reflections based on those passages, and accompanying prayers based on each reflection.
+Seminary alumnae/i, faculty, staff, Board members, and students have contributed to this resource to help enrich your Lenten worship for many years to come.